mellaurie/tone/pages/02.tone21/01.overview/page.md

 ---

 ### Course Topics
-This mini-course will take place over 4 weeks and is organized into 5 units.
-Please see the topics and schedule below:
+This mini-course will take place over eight weeks and is organized into 4 units.
+Please see the topics and tentative schedule below:

 ##### :fa-calendar: *Week 1: May 19-22 - Design Principles and Learner Contexts*
 - Multi-Access Course Design Principles (**Unit 1**)